ScottWales/access-hcm/README.md

 access-hcm
 ==========

-ACCESS-HCM is a project from the Centre of Excellence for Climate Systems Science to integrate a global quarter-degree ocean model into the Australian Community Climate and Earth-System Simulator (ACCESS) model.
+ACCESS-HCM is a project from the ARC Centre of Excellence for Climate Systems Science to integrate a global quarter-degree ocean model into the Australian Community Climate and Earth-System Simulator (ACCESS) model.

 Building the Model
 ------------------